 5 Distributed Denial-of-Service (DDoS)

 If you have seen a completely crashed website, you probably witnessed a distributed denial-of-service (DDoS) attack.
 DDoS is a process of multiple systems (such as botnets) flooding the bandwidth or resources of a targeted system, such as a web server, with artificial traffic, potentially resulting in disruption or complete server crash.

 A botnet is a network of “zombie” computers designed to receive commands without the user’s knowledge.
 When a server is overloaded with connections, new connections can no longer be accepted.
-This type of attacks are a great challange for defense mechanisms, and are hard to track and shut down.
-Just getting purchasing more bandwidth might not be effective, because the attacker might simply amplify the attach by adding more bots.
+This type of attacks is a great challenge for defense mechanisms, and are hard to track and shut down.
+Just getting purchasing more bandwidth might not be effective, because the attacker might simply amplify the attack by adding more bots.